Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Simulation and variables of separation

 \subsection{\texorpdfstring{{\scshape{RapidSim}} and {\scshape{EvtGen}}}{RapidSim and EvtGen}}

-Simulations of $\XtoDDbP$ and $\XtoDDbG$ are created, which have the ability to take account of momentum and impact parameter (IP) resolution representative of that of the \lhcb detector and experiment~\cite{Alves:2008zz,Aaij:2014jba}, and the effects of final state radiation (FSR).
+Simulations of $\XtoDDbP$ and $\XtoDDbG$ are generated, which take into account the momentum and impact parameter (IP) resolution representative of that of the \lhcb detector and experiment~\cite{Alves:2008zz,Aaij:2014jba}, and the effects of final state radiation (FSR).
 Such representative decays are generated with {\sc RapidSim}~\cite{Cowan:2016tnm}, which can generate its own decays or utilize {\sc EvtGen}~\cite{Ryd:2005zz}, and FSR is generated with {\sc PHOTOS++ v3.61}~\cite{Davidson:2010ew}.

 The simulations generated by {\sc RapidSim} presume production profiles based on proton-proton collisions occuring at a center-of-mass energy of 14~\TeVE.
-Prompt $\X$ decays are generated under the loose assumption that the low momentum release in the decay dictates, that in the measurement frame, the particles in the $\DDbSys$ system will move approximately colinearly; thus the included ``{\sc FONLL}'' charmed meson transverse momentum and pseudorapidity distributions~\cite{Cacciari:2001td, Cacciari:1998it} are extended to represent low-mass charmonium by simply doubling the transverse momenta generated, while maintaining the pseudorapidity.
+Prompt $\X$ decays are generated under the assumption that the low momentum release in the decay dictates, that in the measurement frame, the particles in the $\DDbSys$ system will move approximately colinearly; thus the included ``{\sc FONLL}'' charmed meson transverse momentum and pseudorapidity distributions~\cite{Cacciari:2001td, Cacciari:1998it} are extended to represent low-mass charmonium by simply doubling the transverse momenta generated, while maintaining the pseudorapidity.
 Decays producing $\X$ from $B$ mesons are simulated with the $B$ mesons having {\sc FONLL} beauty meson transverse momentum and pseudorapidity distributions~\cite{Cacciari:2001td, Cacciari:1998it}.

 In addition to particle decay models already contained within {\sc EvtGen}, for $\XtoDDbP$ decays a specific amplitude model to fully describe \cref{eq:amp} as the coherent sum of $\X \to \Dz\Dstzb$ and $\X \to \Dstz\Dzb$ amplitudes is also created.
-In this model, the masses of the $\Dst$ mesons, neutral $\D$ mesons, $\piz$ meson, and $\X$ state are fixed to their PDG values~\cite{PDG2020}.
+In this model, the masses of the $\Dst$ mesons, neutral $\D$ mesons, $\piz$ meson, and $\X$ exotic meson are fixed to their PDG values~\cite{PDG2020}.
 The $\Dstz \to \Dz \piz$ decay width is fixed to 43~\keVm, as estimated by Voloshin in ref.~\cite{Voloshin:2003nt}.
 The amplitude model, described in \cref{sec:Amplitude}, has been implemented using {\sc EvtGen}~\cite{Ryd:2005zz}, and has the ability to produce the intermediate state $\Dz\Dstzb$ and charge conjugate amplitudes in both $L=0$ (``Model S-Wave'') and $L=2$ (``Model D-Wave'') angular momentum states.